mauroservienti/distributed-systems-101/README.md

 - Open the Visual Studio Code command palette (`F1` on all supported operating systems, for more information on VS Code keyboard shortcuts refer to [this page](https://www.arungudelli.com/microsoft/visual-studio-code-keyboard-shortcut-cheat-sheet-windows-mac-linux/))
 - Type `Reopen in Container`, the command palette supports auto-completion, the command should be available by typing `reop`

-Wait for Visual Studio Code Remote container extension to:
+Wait for Visual Studio Code Dev containers extension to:

 - download the required container images
 - configure the docker environment